 Commercial stations may not have blanket prohibitions on the number of spots federal candidates may purchase or the time slots in which they may purchase time.
-Nevertheless, a station does not need to provide the spot time a candidate requests for the exact schedule the candidate demands.
+Nevertheless, a station does not need to provide the spot time a candidate requests or the exact schedule the candidate demands.
 The touchstone is whether the station has provided the federal candidate reasonable access.
 Whether the station has provided reasonable access will depend on all the facts and circumstances concerning the candidate's request for access, the station's efforts to provide such access, and the particular race in which the candidate is involved.

-Stations may limit the number of spots local and state candidates may purchase, and may limit political advertising for local and state candidates to given day parts or rotations.
+Although not required, if stations decide to carry ads for local and state races, they may limit the number of spots local and state candidates may purchase, and may limit political advertising for local and state candidates to given day parts or rotations.

 Broadcasters may not automatically reject "non-standard length" commercials (e.g., five minutes) for federal candidates.
-Broadcasters must balance the following factors in each instance of a request made for non-standard length time:
+Broadcasters must balance the following factors against the request when evaluating each request for time made by a federal candidate, including time of non-standard length:

-- 1) how much time was previously sold to the candidate; - 2) the potentially disruptive impact on the station's regular programming; - 3) the likelihood of equal opportunity requests by opposing candidates; and - 4) the timing of the request.
+- 1 how much time was previously sold to the candidate; - 2 the potentially disruptive impact on the station's regular programming; - 3 the likelihood of equal opportunity requests by opposing candidates; and - 4 the timing of the request.

 The second factor cannot dominate the analysis to the exclusion of the other factors.
-The FCC said, "broadcasters must cite a realistic danger of substantial program disruption - perhaps caused by insufficient notice to allow adjustments in the schedule - or of an excessive number of equal time requests."
+The FCC has said that "broadcasters must cite a realistic danger of substantial program disruption - perhaps caused by insufficient notice to allow adjustments in the schedule - or of an excessive number of equal time requests."

-The Commission will generally defer to a licensee's discretion, and will overturn a decision only if the licensee has acted unreasonably pursuant to the established quidelines.
+The FCC will generally defer to a licensee's discretion, and will overturn a decision only if the licensee has acted unreasonably pursuant to established station guidelines.
+In determining whether a licensee has afforded reasonable access, the FCC will take into consideration the number of other candidates for the federal office who might assert their right to "equal opportunities" and "reasonable access."